 - Proposed and evaluated methods of CDMA communications for Hitachi’s 3G standards proposals, leading to more than 5 patents

 - January 1988 - September 1990 Research and Development Engineer, Telstra, Australia

 - Modeled and developed software for Telstra’s telecommunications network

 Associate Professor, Keio University 2002-2006

-Associate Teaching Professor, Carnegie Mellon University, Australia, 2006-
+Teaching Professor, Carnegie Mellon University, Australia, 2006-

 Volunteer education activities in Yokohama, Japan 1997-2006.

 - R. Esmailzadeh, “Broadband Telecommunications Technologies and Management”, John Wiley Publishers, Expected September 2015.

 - R. Esmailzadeh, “Broadband Wireless Communications Business: Costs and Benefits of New Technologies”, John Wiley Publishers, March 2006